Angeevillor/AI_HEAD/README.md

 ```
 Usage:
 ---
-**AI-HEAD provides a very friendly graphical interface.
-Once the operating environment is configured, the user could open the graphical interface and create the project anywhere:**
+AI-HEAD provides a very friendly graphical interface.
+Once the operating environment is configured, you could open the interface

+and create new projects anywhere:

 **Examples:**
 ```